sensu/sensu-go-workshop/lessons/operator/07/README.md

 ## EXERCISE: install and start your first agent

 The Sensu Agent is available for Docker, Ubuntu/Debian, RHEL/CentOS, Windows, MacOS, and FreeBSD.
-This exercise will focus on a simplified install for Linux systems, but it will not go into as much detail as the official documentation.
+This exercise will focus on a simplified install for running a Sensu agent on your local workstation, but it will not go into as much detail as the official documentation.
-The [official Sensu Go installation documentation](https://docs.sensu.io/sensu-go/latest/operations/deploy-sensu/install-sensu/#install-sensu-agents) provides detailed instructions for installing & operating Sensu Agents on a variety of systems.
+The [official Sensu Go installation documentation](https://docs.sensu.io/sensu-go/latest/operations/deploy-sensu/install-sensu/#install-sensu-agents) provides detailed instructions for installing & operating Sensu Agents.

-1. Decide where to deploy your Sensu Agent.

-   In general, Sensu Agents can be deployed almost anywhere you can imagine – from bare metal servers to cloud compute instances to containers and more.
-   In fact, Sensu's publish/subscribe architecture makes it easy to traverse complex network topologies including VPNs, NATs, and even "air-gapped" environments as often found in the enterprise.
-   As long as a Sensu agent can reach a Sensu backend websocket API – directly or via one or more proxies – everything should "just work".

-   When the Sensu backend is installed in a centralized location (e.g. in close proximity to other IT management infrastructure), this will generally provide the most flexibility.
-   Conversely, if you are running the workshop on your laptop (e.g. using `docker-compose`) then the best place to install an agent is likely also on your laptop.
-   As such, for the purposes of the remaining exercises in this workshop, we recommend installing Sensu Agents as follows:

-   - **Self guided users:** the Sensu Agent should be installed on your local workstation.
-   - **Instructor-led workshop users:** the Sensu Agent may be installed on your local workstation (recommended), or on another system that can reach the shared `${SENSU_BACKEND_URL}`.

-1. Verify environment variables.
+1. **Verify environment variables.**

    If you're installing the Sensu Agent on a system other than the workstation where you've been following along with the rest of this workshop you'll need to set a few environment variables.